T Space Rhinebeck, Dutchess County, NY | Steven Holl Architects

 T Space Rhinebeck, general plan; image courtesy of the Steven Myron Holl Foundation

-Along with the T Space and Space T2, the comples also includes another building designed by Steven Holl, the Ex Of IN house, built in 2016; photo © Paul Warchol
+Along with the T Space and Space T2, the complex also includes another building designed by Steven Holl, the Ex Of IN house, 2016; photo © Paul Warchol

 T Space, exterior views; photos © Susan Wides